 Mulch + Airflow

-If your trees are prone to fungal infection, slash long grass/weeds/herbal ley to bring airflow.
-Use the slashed stuff for an awesome mulch in the vegie patch, or making compost.
+If your region is damp and cool in spring, slash long grass/weeds/herbal ley to bring airflow.
+Use the slashed stuff for an awesome mulch in the vegie patch, or for making compost.

-Spread a woody mulch to stimulate beneficial fungi – just what trees need.
-Lay cardboard and spread the mulch beneath the tree.
-If comfrey is growing here, simply scatter the mulch about.
+Then spread a mixed woody mulch to stimulate beneficial fungi – just what trees need, simply scatter the mulch about.

 Double check your pruning as foliage begins to arrive to see whether or not you need to thin a few more shoots to let air and light through.